 “Our” Twizy was the basic version without doors or even windows.
 The roof is too narrow to keep rain out.
 The wind was quite chilly and without thick cloaks we would have been freezing.
 I even considered putting on gloves.
 But actually the temperature was well above 10 degrees Celsius.
 Currently here in Essen, Germany the temperature is about 0 degrees Celsius.
 That would be a no go even with doors and windows (but without heating, which would eat into the range too much anyway).

-According to the guide it has a maximum speed of 95 km/h and a maximum range of 70 km.
+According to our tour guide it has a maximum speed of 95 km/h and a maximum range of 70 km.
 The speed would be OK for short trips (e.g. a typical commute).
 But I severely doubt the range.
 We climbed uphill to 500m and the battery charge dropped to 50%.
 That was quite a surprise, but on the other hand, a Twizy has a heavy battery and in addition it had to carry two adults (I weight about 85 kg, my wife is much lighter.).
 Other participants were even worse off, there were some whose car had to be recharged to make sure they can get back “home”.
 That might still be OK for commuting but even 70 km, or rather 35 km one way, is quite a restriction.
 Fully recharging the battery takes 4 hours according to the guide.
 On the upside it only needs a standard 230 volts outlet which is available everywhere.

 Parking a Twizy requires a garage.
 I would not dare to park it overnight on the street (at least not here in Essen).
 And where would you charge it there anyway?